nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Action:**
-Deletes the specified contact from the address book.<br> You may delete by specifying the index of the contact of the displayed address book that you wish to delete, or you may delete by specifying the full name of the contact that is currently displayed that you wish to delete. <br>
+Deletes the specified contact from the address book.<br> You may delete by specifying the index of the contact in the displayed address book, or you by specifying the full name of the contact that is currently displayed that you wish to delete. <br>
 </box>